rsj-rishabh/urbanClapClone/API Documentation.md

 1. "/getServices"

 This API endpoint retrieves the list of services that the end-user can avail.
-This is a GET request.The services are be divided into the following categories:
+This is a GET request.
+The services are be divided into the following categories:

 a.
 Electronics
 b.
 Household